 Simple English definitions for legal terms

-Read a random definition: objective method
+Read a random definition: digital agenda

 A TOD deed, also known as a Transfer-on-death deed, is a legal document that automatically transfers ownership of a property to a designated beneficiary upon the death of the property owner.
 This means that the beneficiary will receive the property without the need for probate, which can make it easier for the executor to distribute the assets.
 The beneficiary can be an individual or an organization, and a backup beneficiary can also be named.
 However, the beneficiary cannot access the property until the owner passes away.